 - 1. Full appreciation of the historical and theological content of the problem. - 2.
-Complete awareness of the methodology and bibliography related to the disciplines in which the student is working. - 3.
+Strong understanding of the methodology and bibliography related to the disciplines in which the student is working. - 3.
 Sufficient knowledge of the retrospective research on the specific topic to indicate good scholarship. - 4.
 Thorough coverage of the relevant primary and secondary sources. - 5.
-Interaction with important scholarly opinion on related questions even if such opinion is mingled with theological or philosophical presuppositions alien to the student. - 6.
-Sensitivity and objectivity in handling conflicting viewpoints on a given problem. - 7.
+Interaction with important scholarly opinion on related questions even if such opinion is mingled with theological or philosophical presuppositions alien to the student.
+(Action research careful gathering, handling, and sifting of data in the search for contextual insight.) - 6.
+Sensitivity and objectivity in handling conflicting viewpoints/data on a given problem. - 7.
 Exacting documentation of quotations, paraphrased statements, or conclusions embodied in the text. - 8.
 Rigorous definition and logical argument in presenting material. - 9.
 Ability to organize ideas as well as the overall thesis. - 10.
 An understanding of the relation of the research to the present day. - 11.
 Employment of original languages where applicable. - 12.
 Suggestions of relevant further research.